top of page

 It is also the last destination for about 350 passengers who will depart in Halifax after 27 days on the ship, followed by a few of the hardworking crew that have been on the ship for six months now, so they are looking forward to a few months at home, and a well-deserved rest.

-Our goal today in Corner Brook was to get a haircut; after 38 days, we looked a little shabby and needed a tidy-up.
+Our goal today in Corner Brook was to get a haircut; after 38 days, we looked shabby and needed a tidy-up.
 As soon as we arrived in town, our first goal was achieved.
 We enjoyed the city by exploring and enjoying the local vibe and community.
 Being from tiny country towns of Moama and Elmore in Australia gave us similar vibes as growing up.

 We also took advantage of having access to larger stores and stocked up on our day-to-day products, so we are now set for the next two months onboard.

 It was nice to sneak into a Chinese restaurant for lunch called Dragon Restaurant and to enjoy a different cuisine after over one month on the ship.
-The starters worried us, but they made up for it with the main; the beef and black bean was fresh, with very tender meat, and Wayne was in his element with fried rice.
+The starters worried us, but they made up for it with the main; the beef and black bean were fresh, with very tender meat, and Wayne was in his element with fried rice.

 Corner Brook is next to Captain Cook's trail and other magnificent lookout spots and scenery.
 A hikers' delight and excursions were available to those who wanted to explore nature.